Preparing for Your Huntington's Disease Clinic Visit

 What Causes Huntington's Disease?

-Huntington's disease is a genetic disease.
-People who have Huntington's disease have a 50 percent chance of passing it down to their children.
-The genetic abnormality results in degeneration of brain cells which affect movement and intellectual ability.
+Huntington’s disease is a genetic disease.
+A child of a person with Huntington’s disease has a 50 percent chance of inheriting the disease.
+The genetic abnormality results in degeneration of brain cells that control movement, intellectual ability and behavior.

 Huntington's Disease Symptoms